Skip to main content

 Johnson & Johnson removed their talcum baby powder from the shelves in 2020.
 As of January 2023, the product is no longer available in the United States or Canada.
 But this doesn’t mean other companies don’t still sell talc-based products.
 Dozens of companies continue to sell products containing cosmetic talc.
 There is a chance that these products cause an increased risk of cancer.

-It's a good idea to see your primary health care provider and ensure that you don't have ovarian cancer or mesothelioma.
 For now, the FDA cannot force these companies to stop selling talc-based products.
-However, most personal care products now contain cornstarch instead of talc.
+But many makeup and personal care products now contain cornstarch or mica instead of talc.

 How can I check if a product contains talc?

-The best way to determine if a product contains talc is to look at the ingredients on the product label.
-You can also do an online search to identify products that have talc as one of the ingredients.
+The best way to determine if a product contains talc is to read the ingredients on the product label.
+You can also search online to identify products that have talc as one of the ingredients.

-Some of the types of consumer products that may contain talc include:
+Some consumer products that may contain talc include:

 • Dry shampoo